thatvirtualboy/thatvirtualboy.github.io/_pages/bentocraft.md

 ##### What's included
 • Static Layouts: Pick from Micro, Mini, Mega, Mighty, Monster, or Max layouts that best fit your copy.
+• Canvas Creative Workspace: Break free from the templates and imagine your own layout with fully customizable box designs.
 • Customizable Options: Configure custom text, images, backgrounds, and symbols to reflect your brand or story.
 • Device Frames: Add authentic device frames to your app screenshots with a single tap.
 • Drag & Drop Simplicity: Quickly integrate your images into bento frames for seamless design.